Chris August Senior Banking Specialist and Financial Sector Development Consultant

-In 1992, he set up a banking consultancy in London, Banking Solutions Limited(www.bankingsolutions.co.uk), and has since been involved personally in assignments in Ghana, The Gambia, Guyana, Tunisia, Pakistan and Sri Lanka.
-During this period, as a consultant for the European Commission, he worked to merge three credit institutions in Palestine, and converted the resulting fund into a development bank, for both of which he was CEO for 6 years.
+In 1992, I set up a banking consultancy in London, Banking Solutions Limited(www.bankingsolutions.co.uk), and have since personally carried out in assignments in Ghana, The Gambia, Guyana, Tunisia, Pakistan and Sri Lanka.
+During this period, as a consultant for the European Commission, I worked to merge three credit institutions in the Palestinian Territories, and converted the resulting fund (Palestinian Development Fund) into a development bank (Palestinian Banking Corporation) for which I was CEO for 6 years until 2005.
 The main business of the bank was lending to SMEs.
-During this time, he was also closely involved in a number of Israeli-Palestinian business initiatives, particularly in IT and tourism.
-He has recently set up an affiliated company of Banking Solutions in Amman, Jordan.
+During this time, I was also closely involved in a number of Israeli-Palestinian business initiatives, particularly in IT and tourism and in investment funds.

 I have served on various bank boards, including Korea International Finance Corporation (affiliated with World Bank/IFC) and Xiamen International Bank, in China.
 I have been a guest speaker at various international banking and investment conferences.
 In the UK, I served for many years as the UK Representative for the largest bank from the Philippines.